 Benefit (if any, and only to the extent such Participant has not previously received a benefit under the Plan that relates to such Participant's Retirement Choice Accrued Benefit) and such Participant's Accrued Benefit under the Twenty-Eighth Supplement to the Defined Benefit Plan.
 Further, the Restored Defined Benefit Plan Benefits based upon the Participant's Accrued Benefit under the Twenty-Eighth Supplement to the Defined Benefit Plan shall be calculated as the difference between the balance that would have been in the Participant's Personal Wealth Account determined without reduction to comply with the Limits of the Code and his Accrued Benefit under the Twenty-Eighth Supplement to the Defined Benefit Plan.
-However, for the purposes of the Plan, amounts deferred by the Participant under the Kerr-McGee Corporation Executive Deferred Compensation Plan that would have been included in "covered compensation" under the Defined Benefit Plan had such amounts been paid to the Participant will be includable in compensation in calculations to determine Restored Defined Benefit Plan Benefits.
-Notwithstanding any provision in the Plan to the contrary, if a Participant has received a payment under the Plan with respect to a Restored Defined Benefit Plan Benefit and such Participant subsequently accrues an additional Restored Defined Benefit Plan Benefit, then such additional Restored Defined Benefit Plan Benefit shall be reduced to the extent necessary to eliminate any duplication of benefits with respect to the payment such Participant previously received under the Plan.
+However, for the purposes of the Plan, amounts deferred by the Participant under the Kerr-McGee Corporation Executive Deferred Compensation Plan that would have been included in "covered compensation" under the Defined Benefit Plan Benefits.
+Notwithstanding any provision in the Plan to the contrary, if a Participant has received a payment under the Plan with respect to a Restored Defined Benefit Plan Benefit Plan Benefit and such Participant subsequently accrues an additional Restored Defined Benefit Plan Benefit, then such additional Restored Defined Benefit Plan Benefit swith respect to the payment such Participant previously received under the Plan.

-- 5.02 Restored Benefits.
+5.02 Restored Benefits.
 Regardless whether a Participant's Basic Defined Benefit Plan Benefit is subject to Limits of the Code, such Participant shall still be entitled to receive the excess of the Basic Defined Benefit Plan Benefit as provided under Section 8.04 over the amount, if any, payable under the Defined Benefit Plan.
-Notwithstanding anything to the contrary, benefits payable under this Section shall be deemed to constitute Restored Defined Benefit Plan Benefits. - 5.03 Payment to Beneficiary.
-In the event any benefit payable upon a Participant's death to a Beneficiary under the Defined Benefit Plan prior to commencement of the Basic Defined Benefit Plan Benefit thereunder is subject to the Limits of the Code, the amount by which such benefit is so limited shall be payable to the Participant's Beneficiary pursuant to the terms and conditions of Section 6.01 herein. - 5.04 Supplement to the Plan.
+Notwithstanding anything to the contrary, benefits payable under this Section shall be deemed to constitute Restored Defined Benefit Plan Benefits.

+5.03 Payment to Beneficiary.
+In the event any benefit payable upon a Participant's death to a Beneficiary under the Defined Benefit Plan prior to commencement of the Basic Defined Benefit Plan Benefit thereunder is subject to the Limits of the Code, the amount by which such benefit is so limited shall be payable to the Participant's Beneficiary pursuant to the terms and conditions of Section 6.01 herein.

+5.04 Supplement to the Plan.
 The Supplement which is attached hereto shall be a part of the Plan for all purposes, and, unless specifically stated to the contrary in the Supplement, the terms of the Plan shall control and provide the basis for administration of the Supplement.